 Have you been considering pickleball court construction for your home or business?
 If so, you can get the utmost in quality service and materials from Taylor Tennis Courts.
-We have four decades of experience in tennis court construction as well as the development and maintenance of other sports courts, and we can ensure that your pickleball court is meticulously installed with all the features you want and need to maximize enjoyment.
+We have four decades of experience in tennis court construction as well as the development and maintenance of other game courts, and we can ensure that your pickleball court is meticulously installed with all the features you want and need to maximize enjoyment.

 Pickleball is getting more popular than ever, and many courts are getting modified to accommodate it.
 New players, however, may not be aware of its origins as a game.
 This “sweet sport with a sour name” was invented in 1965 on an island outside of Seattle, Washington, called Bainbridge Island.
 Three fathers wanting to entertain their kids are credited with inventing the game.
 Joel Pritchard, Bill Bell, and Barney McCallum got creative with improvised equipment and simple rules to create what is now an explosively popular sport in North America.
 Today, European and Asian countries are also adding pickleball courts to their facilities.